How much does a surrogate make?

 Becoming a surrogate is an opportunity to change someone’s life while also helping to secure your own family’s dreams.
 Whether it’s saving for a home, starting a college fund for your kids, saving for retirement, or taking that dream family vacation, the financial compensation from surrogacy is designed to thank you for your time, effort, and incredible generosity by helping you achieve your personal goals.
 On top of that, the knowledge that you helped someone start or grow their family is truly priceless.

 Surrogacy compensation depends on many different factors, including experience, location, and the specific needs of the pregnancy.
 We determine compensation on a case-by-case basis, as each surrogacy is unique.
 We aim to provide one of the best surrogate compensation packages in the industry.
-In most cases, compensation ranges from $45,000-$65,000.
+In most cases, compensation ranges from $60,000 to $80,000.
 In addition to this compensation, remember that you will never have to pay any out-of-pocket costs to be a surrogate.

 How does surrogate compensation work?